MSc Developmental Biology / Course details

 - Have acquired practical experience of developing research questions, and using research methods to answer these questions.

-- Have a detailed and systematic understanding of a chosen area relevant to the chosen MRes programme.
+- Have a detailed and systematic understanding of a chosen area relevant to the chosen MSc programme.

 - Have practical experience of presenting scientific research either as an oral or poster presentation.